chaos-polymtl/lethe/CONTRIBUTING.md

 This document aims at establishing guidelines for contributions within Lethe.

-Lethe has its own documentation (user guide and developer guide) which are openly accessible on: https://chaos-polymtl.github.io/lethe/index.html
+Lethe has its own documentation (user guide and developer guide) which are available on: https://chaos-polymtl.github.io/lethe/index.html

 # How can I contribute?